 2016 – 25.0 billion yen

-Makoto Shinkai brought to the public one of the most remarkable animations of the decade.
+Makoto Shinkai brought to the audience one of the most remarkable animations of the decade.
 Your Name tells the story of Mitsuha and Taki, two young people who mysteriously swap bodies.
-With stunning visuals and an emotional plot, the film became a global phenomenon, opening doors to the international success of Japanese animations.
+With stunning visuals and an emotional plot, the film became a global phenomenon, opening doors for the international success of Japanese animations.

 2004 – 23.2 billion yen

-Another masterpiece by Hayao Miyazaki, Howl's Moving Castle delights with its magical story and captivating characters.
-The journey of Sophie, transformed into an elderly woman by a curse, and her relationship with the mysterious Howl, is a brilliant example of fantastic storytelling.
+Another masterpiece by Hayao Miyazaki, Howl’s Moving Castle enchants with its magical story and captivating characters.
+The journey of Sophie, transformed into an old woman by a curse, and her relationship with the mysterious Howl, is a brilliant example of fantastic storytelling.

 1997 – 20.1 billion yen

-Set in a world of nature gods and humans in conflict, Princess Mononoke addresses themes such as environmental destruction and coexistence.
-This epic by Hayao Miyazaki marked a new era for Studio Ghibli, being one of the first films to achieve significant success outside of Japan.
+Set in a world of nature gods and conflicting humans, Princess Mononoke addresses themes such as environmental destruction and coexistence.
+This epic by Hayao Miyazaki marked a new era for Studio Ghibli, being one of the first films to achieve significant success outside Japan.

 6. One Piece Film: Red